 The Public Health Library has the following new books available in print:

-and here are some new titles available online from the National Academies Press:
+and here are some new titles available online from the National Academies Press which require a free registration to download a pdf of the title:

 You may also log into your web portal account to request book(s).